Kyberius/podcaster/README.md

 ## Libraries used

-- create react app for ease of creating the project
+- **create react app** for ease of creating the project
-- prettier for formmating, as is opinionated and almost and standard in the industry
+- **prettier** for formatting, as is opinionated and almost and standard in the industry
-- eslint for linting and early bug catching, it comes prepackaged with create-react-app
+- **eslint** for linting and early bug catching, it comes prepackaged with create-react-app
-- husky and lint-staged for automattic linting and formatting
+- **husky** and **lint-staged** for automattic linting and formatting
-- commitlint for conventional commits enforcement
+- **commitlint** for conventional commits enforcement
-- react-router for routing of the page, it also can integrate with react-queries with relative ease
+- **react-router** for routing of the page, it also can integrate with react-queries with relative ease
-- react-query for handleing of queries and caches, as has all the mechanism needed to handle cache and queries with grace, and its a really powerful tool that integrates with any request library
+- **react-query** for handling of queries and caches, as has all the mechanism needed to handle cache and queries with grace, and its a really powerful tool that integrates with any request library
+- **react-18next** for translations management, even if its not a requirement for the project, I like to always work with translation library for the ease of extension later on, here its just for demonstration purpose

 ### Linting and formatting